rodneyshupe/Cookbook/Recipes/Sauces/BasilPesto.rst

 Notes
 -----

-Pounding the basil releases its flavorful oils into the pesto more readily.
+Pounding the basil releases its flavourful oils into the pesto more readily.
-Basil usually darkens in homemade pesto, but you can boost the green color a little by adding the optional parsley.
-For sharper flavor, substitute one tablespoon finely grated pecorino Romano cheese for one tablespoon of the Parmesan.
+Basil usually darkens in homemade pesto, but you can boost the green colour a little by adding the optional parsley.
+For sharper flavour, substitute one tablespoon finely grated pecorino Romano cheese for one tablespoon of the Parmesan.
 The pesto can be kept in an airtight container, covered with a thin layer of oil (1 to 2 tablespoons), and refrigerated for up to four